Welcome to the Department of Philosophy at the University of Münster!

-Course Catalog for the Department of Philosophy
+Course cCatalogue for of the Department of Philosophy

-Lectures by Visiting Scholars take place throughout the semester.
+Lectures by visiting scholars take place throughout the semester.
 National and international scholars present current research in their field of expertise.

 More philosophy at the WWU:

-- Ancient Philosophy and its reception in the Middle Ages and early modern period
+- Ancient philosophy and its reception in the Middle Ages and early modern period

 - Kant and German Idealism

-In Systematic Philosophy, the focus includes:
+In Systematic Philosophy, the research activities focus on:

-- Applied Ethics (especially bioethics, medical ethics, and questions concerning nanotechnology)
+- Applied ethics (especially bioethics, medical ethics, and questions concerning nanotechnology)

 - Metaphysics and its relation to the sciences

-- “Causality, Dispositions, and Explanations at the Intersection of Science and Metaphysics” (Research Group)
+- “Causality, Dispositions, and Explanations at the Intersection of Science and Metaphysics” (research group)

-- Academia Platonica Septima Monasteriensis (International Platonism Academy)
+- Academia Platonica Septima Monasteriensis (international Platonism academy)